Skip to Main Content

 The Brooklyn College Didactic Program in Dietetics (DPD) is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting body of the Academy of Nutrition and Dietetics (the "Academy"), 120 S Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, P: 312.899.4874.

-The DPD is designed for those who wish to enter the dietetics profession.
+The DPD is designed for those who wish to enter the nutrition and dietetics profession and want to continue on the path to the RDN.
 ALL DPDs must meet quality standards set by ACEND, including providing the knowledge requirements and skills necessary for pre-professional practice.
-The program provides a foundation in the physical, biological, and social sciences, plus principles of education and management that will serve as a basis for knowledge of nutrition science; and to provide a strong curriculum in metabolism, normal, clinical and community nutrition, nutrition education, healthcare policy and management.
+The program provides a foundation in the physical, biological, and social sciences, plus principles of education and management that will serve as a basis for knowledge of nutrition science; and provides a strong curriculum in metabolism, normal, clinical and community nutrition, nutrition education, healthcare policy and management.
 The DPD at Brooklyn College consists of 24 required courses for a total of 77 credits.

 The Brooklyn College DPD follows the Brooklyn College academic calendar.